Sobarzo14/food-delivery-system-ist412/README.txt

 Sam: Designed the controllers so the user and the system can communicate with each other as the connections

 Heather: Designed the user interfaces to be visually pleasing and functional

+## Final Part
+Abelardo Sobarzo:
+- Connected the client with the server with API endpoints
+- 33%

+Heather Leins:
+- Created backend serverside database infrastructure using JSON and Vercel
+- 33%

+Sam Kenny:
+- Created client user interfaces and also connected them to the logic behind the controllers
+- 33%